proxmox/ceph/ceph/src/seastar/doc/tutorial.md

 The function `slow()` deserves more explanation.
 As usual, this function returns a `future<int>` immediately, and doesn't wait for the sleep to complete, and the code in `f()` can chain a continuation to this future's completion.
 The future returned by `slow()` is itself a chain of futures: It will become ready once sleep's future becomes ready and then the value 3 is returned.
 We'll explain below in more details how `then()` returns a future, and how this allows *chaining* futures.

-This example begins to show the convenience of the futures programming model, which allows the programmer to neatly encapsulate complex asynchronous operations. slow() might involve a complex asynchronous operation requiring multiple steps, but its user can use it just as easily as a simple sleep(), and Seastar's engine takes care of running the continuations whose futures have become ready at the right time.
+This example begins to show the convenience of the futures programming model, which allows the programmer to neatly encapsulate complex asynchronous operations. `slow()` might involve a complex asynchronous operation requiring multiple steps, but its user can use it just as easily as a simple `sleep()`, and Seastar's engine takes care of running the continuations whose futures have become ready at the right time.

 ## Ready futures
 A future value might already be ready when `then()` is called to chain a continuation to it.
 This important case is optimized, and *usually* the continuation is run immediately instead of being registered to run later in the next iteration of the event loop.

 This optimization is done *usually*, though sometimes it is avoided: The implementation of `then()` holds a counter of such immediate continuations, and after many continuations have been run immediately without returning to the event loop (currently the limit is 256), the next continuation is deferred to the event loop in any case.
 This is important because in some cases (such as future loops, discussed later) we could find that each ready continuation spawns a new one, and without this limit we can starve the event loop.
-It important not to starve the event loop, as this would starve continuations of futures that weren't ready but have since become ready, and also starve the important **polling** done by the event loop (e.g., checking whether there is new activity on the network card).
+It is important not to starve the event loop, as this would starve continuations of futures that weren't ready but have since become ready, and also starve the important **polling** done by the event loop (e.g., checking whether there is new activity on the network card).

 `make_ready_future<>` can be used to return a future which is already ready.
 The following example is identical to the previous one, except the promise function `fast()` returns a future which is already ready, and not one which will be ready in a second as in the previous example.
 The nice thing is that the consumer of the future does not care, and uses the future in the same way in both cases.